-British soldier to face murder charges over 1972 'Bloody Sunday', reigniting controversy
+One British soldier to face murder charges over 1972 'Bloody Sunday', reigniting controversy

 The Bloody Sunday killings caused widespread anger at the time - not least in the United States, where support for the Irish Republican cause runs high - and nearly 50 years later the incident remains highly emotive.

-Supporters of the paratroopers say they were acting under extremely confused and stressful conditions, and it is unfair to pursue them so long after the event when many suspected Irish Republican Army (IRA) bombers and gunmen have been told they will no longer face arrest under the 1998 peace acoords.
+Supporters of the paratroopers say they were acting under extremely confused and stressful conditions, and it is unfair to pursue them so long after the event when many suspected Irish Republican Army (IRA) bombers and gunmen have been told they will no longer face arrest under the 1998 peace accords.

 Victims’ families and other voices say they must nonetheless be held to account for their actions.